Don’t feel like reading? Listen to the audio version.

 For IKEA (Table 9), the second most frequent code is 5999.
 This is an example of an incorrect code choice.
 As we already mentioned, the 5999 code is not needed if there is a more specific code for the industry.
 And for furniture retailers, there are plenty of MCCs.
 Perhaps too many, which can lead to inconsistent MCC selections within a merchant.
 IKEA operates large stores with several departments, Therefore, we see in the table the MCC for department stores (5200).
 As mentioned above each department may have its own terminal - this may also have caused some more specific MCCs (5021, 5713) of IKEA transactions.

-When categorizing payments, a certain level of work with MCCs is unavoidable.
+When categorising payments, a certain level of work with MCCs is unavoidable.
 It is, therefore, necessary to know how to deal with them.
 Mainly, the MCC codes need to be sorted and grouped into several broad boxes - the categories, because the MCCs themselves (there are thousands of them) do not directly correspond to customer spending behavior.

 However, there are situations where a system of pre-defined 'boxes' (categories) becomes binding and rigid.
 What about merchants that operate in multiple industries?
-These merchants are in between categories - one category is not enough to categorize such a merchant.
+These merchants are in between categories - one category is not enough to categorise such a merchant.
 How did we approach this at Tapix?

-Our categorization system consists of 25 categories.
+Our categorisation system consists of 25 categories.
 In addition, we use tags.
 We have over 500 tags, spread over several layers.
 Some tags are more general, while others are more specific - in any case, all tags describe the merchant’s business in more detail than categories.

 The payment labeling provides flexibility but also complexity to our system.
 We are free to combine tags independently of the category and thus capture the merchant's services or products in more depth.
 The system works for transactions - which, by the way, do not have MCCs (see Table 10 for examples)